mostafaelsayed/organizer-frontend/README.md

-# The Frontend for the organizer Application
+# The Frontend for the [Organizer Application]('https://the-organizer.herokuapp.com')

 <br>